-Nominees
+Current Nominees

 Eleven directors are to be elected to hold office for a one-year term, and until a qualified successor is elected.
-Marc F. Racicot will be retiring from the Board at the Annual Meeting due to his having reached the retirement age specified in the Bylaws.
 The Company's Restated Articles of Incorporation and Bylaws provide for up to 11 directors, as specified from time to time by the Board.
 The Board has fixed the number of directors at 11.

-Upon recommendation from the Governance Committee, the Board has nominated Kristianne Blake, Donald C. Burke, Rebecca A. Klein, Scott H. Maw, Scott L. Morris, Jeffry L. Philipps, Heidi B. Stanley, R. John Taylor, Dennis P. Vermillion and Janet D. Widmann to be re-elected as directors for a one-year term to expire at the Annual Meeting in 2022 and until their successors shall have been elected.
-Also, upon recommendation of the Governance Committee, the Board has nominated Sena M. Kwawu to stand for election at the Annual Meeting for a one-year term expiring in 2022.
+Upon recommendation from the Governance Committee, the Board has nominated Julie A. Bentz, Kristianne Blake, Donald C. Burke, Rebecca A. Klein, Sena M. Kwawu, Scott H. Maw, Scott L. Morris, Jeffry L. Philipps, Heidi B. Stanley, Dennis P. Vermillion and Janet D. Widmann to be re-elected as directors for a one-year term to expire at the Annual Meeting in 2023 and until their successors shall have been elected.
 The nominees have consented to serve as directors, and the Board has no reason to believe that any nominee will be unable to serve.
 If a nominee should become unavailable, your shares will be voted for a Board-approved substitute.
 The Board has concluded that all nominees with the exception of Messrs.
 Morris and Vermillion, are independent and that all nominees satisfy the various criteria for nomination as directors.